nixworks/public/news/2004/07/22/README.md

 ##### Turkey
 ### [ In Turkey a passenger train travelling between Istanbul and Ankara derails at about 18:45 local time (16:45 UTC) near Pamukova in Sakarya Province.
 Initial fatality reports from the government suggested that 139 people were killed; this was reduced to approximately 30, without explanation, a few hours later, and the actual number is unclear. ](/news/2004/07/22/in-turkey-a-passenger-train-travelling-between-istanbul-and-ankara-derails-at-about-18-45-local-time-16-45-utc-near-pamukova-in-sakarya-p.md)
-_Context: Ankara, Pamukova, Sakarya Province, Istanbul, Turkey_
+_Context: Turkey, Pamukova, Sakarya Province, Ankara, Istanbul_

 ##### Prime Minister of Canada
 ### [ Following Canadian Prime Minister Paul Martin's cabinet shuffle two days earlier, Leader of the Opposition Stephen Harper announces a reshuffled Conservative Shadow Cabinet. ](/news/2004/07/22/following-canadian-prime-minister-paul-martin-s-cabinet-shuffle-two-days-earlier-leader-of-the-opposition-stephen-harper-announces-a-reshu.md)
-_Context: Stephen Harper, Conservative Party's, reshuffle, Prime Minister of Canada, Leader of the Opposition, Paul Martin, Shadow Cabinet_
+_Context: Conservative Party's, Stephen Harper, Leader of the Opposition, Shadow Cabinet, Paul Martin, reshuffle, Prime Minister of Canada_

 ##### Prosecutor
 ### [ Ignacio Carrill, the Special Prosecutor for Past Social and Political Movements in Mexico, presents the findings of the investigation into the "dirty war", where it classifies the killings by government forces as genocide, and requests warrants be issued for the arrest of former president Luis Echeverra and 11 other ex-government figures. ](/news/2004/07/22/ignacio-carrill-the-special-prosecutor-for-past-social-and-political-movements-in-mexico-presents-the-findings-of-the-investigation-into.md)
-_Context: dirty war, genocide, Prosecutor, Mexico, Luis Echeverra_
+_Context: dirty war, Luis Echeverra, genocide, Mexico, Prosecutor_

 ##### Same-sex marriage in the United States
 ### [ Same-sex marriage in the United States: the House of Representatives today passes legislation preventing federal courts from ordering courts in other states recognize same-sex marriage granted elsewhere. ](/news/2004/07/22/same-sex-marriage-in-the-united-states-the-house-of-representatives-today-passes-legislation-preventing-federal-courts-from-ordering-court.md)